 The above are only some of the perks of the Amex Platinum Card, and to me more than justify the annual fee.

 There are other Amex Platinum perks that some others will value, but which I don’t necessarily get much value out of, or at least don’t factor into my overall calculation of the value proposition of the card.
-The Amex Platinum also offers:
+The Amex Platinum also offers (Enrollment is required for select benefits):

-- Up to $300 per year in Equinox credits, in the form of a $25 monthly statement credit toward select Equinox purchases; since I’m not an Equinox member and don’t have interest in becoming one, this isn’t worth much to me as of now
+- Up to $300 in statement credits each year on a digital or club membership at Equinox; since I’m not an Equinox member and don’t have interest in becoming one, this isn’t worth much to me as of now.

 - Up to $300 per year in SoulCycle credits, which can be used toward the purchase of an at-home bike; personally I don’t value this since I’ve never used SoulCycle